-325. (1) Whenever any relative or friend of any person Delivery of confined under the provisions of sections 247, 317 or 321 person of undesires that he shall be delivered over to his care and cus- to care of tody, the Minister, upon the application of such relative or friend and on his giving security to the satisfaction of the Minister, that the person delivered shall be properly taken care of and shall be prevented from doing injury to himself or to any other person, may, in his discretion, order such person to be delivered to such relative or friend.
+- 325. (1) Whenever any relative or friend of any person confined under the provisions of section 247, 317 or 321 desires that he shall be delivered over to his care and custody, the Minister, upon the application of such relative or friend and on his giving security to the satisfaction of the Minister, that the person delivered shall be properly taken care of and shall be prevented from doing injury to himself or to any other person, may, in his discretion, order such person to be delivered to such relative or friend. - (2) Whenever such person is so delivered it shall be upon condition that he shall be produced for the inspection of such officer and at such times as the Minister directs. - (3) The provisions of section 322 or 324 shall, mutatis mutandis, apply to persons delivered under the provisions of this section, and the certificate of the inspecting officer appointed under this section shall be receivable as evidence.